 Teaching with Lecture Capture (TLC)

-TLC is a set of self paced tutorials for faculty who wish to teach in a video streaming modality and who wish to present course content appropriate for video lecture capture.
+Teaching with Lecture Capture (TLC) is a self-paced professional development course for faculty who wish to teach in a video streaming modality and who wish to present course content appropriate for video lecture capture.
 The program is a UCF prerequisite for delivery of an exclusively video streamed course (V), or a video streamed course with classroom attendance options (RV).
-Click here for the full definition of UCF course modalities.
+Visit Types of Courses at UCF for the complete definition of UCF course modalities.

 TLC addresses the pedagogical, logistical, and technological issues involved in delivering a course in a video streaming modality.
 The course covers the basics of using UCF’s video capture and delivery technologies, how to integrate and host the course in Webcourses@UCF, along with some basic classroom advice for teaching via video.
 The time commitment for TLC is estimated to be eight clock hours.
 The course is self-paced, online, and may be started at any time.

 Enrolling Into TLC

 If you are interested in participating in TLC, please ask your department chair to send a request to CDL’s Instructional Development Team Lead, Dr. Beth Nettles at Beth.Nettles@ucf.edu.

 If you need to develop an original W or M course, please consider IDL6543.
 If you want to deliver an existing W or M course, please consider ADL5000.
 For training on how to use Webcourses@UCF, consider enrolling into the Essentials of Webcourses@UCF course or contact Webcourses@UCF Support.

 To request a Webcourses@UCF development course, please complete the request form found on the Request a Webcourses@UCF Course Section page.